namnamir/threat-hunting/training/git-cheatsheet.md

 git commit -am "Message for the commit."

 ### Update an Existing Commit
-### After adding a file and commiting it, we can amend a new commit to it
+### After adding a file and committing it, we can amend a new commit to it
 ### Replace the last commit with the staged changes and last commit combined.
 git commit --amend